 As well as the trees, plants and greenery, the gardens also feature several other features.
 Perhaps the two most famous are the wedding carriage and the chapel inside a tree!

 The metal wedding carriage comes complete with two benches inside, as well as one on the front for those who want to pretend to be coachmen.
 It’s a great photo spot, particularly surrounded by the all-season red flowers.

-Marked on Google Maps as ‘Kapliczka w drzewie’, which translates from Polish to ‘a shrine in a tree,’ it’s a must-visit!
+Another must-visit is a small shrine inside a tree trunk.
+It’s marked on Google Maps as ‘Kapliczka w drzewie’, which translates from Polish to ‘a shrine in a tree’!
 The inside of the tree trunk has been hollowed out and a chapel – large enough to fit one person – has been created.
 Filled with drawings of Jesus inside, outside people light candles and hang notes.